-Land search and rescue, which the ASRC generally calls wilderness search and rescue, requires knowledge and skills that can be grouped and titled in different ways.
+Land/wilderness search and rescue requires knowledge and skills that can be grouped and titled in different ways.
 As discussed in the ASRC Training Guide, we have divided the Field IV, III, II and I standards, educational goals, curricula and terminal learning objectives into the following areas:

 - Safety, Health and First Aid

 - Communications

-- Land Navigation
+- · Land Navigation

 - · Operations, Management and Leadership

 - Search

 - Rescue

 The core competency of the ASRC is the effective and efficient application of field search and rescue skills.
-An understanding of field operations and skills is also needed for search managers to provide effective mission management.
+To effectively manage missions, search managers must understand field operations and skills.
 Field Team Leader and Field Team Member are operational titles.
-To avoid confusion, this document uses the separate titles of "Field Level XX" based upon the acquisition of knowledge and skills in the various aspects of ground search and rescue.
-The assignment of members with various certification levels to operational assignments is at the discretion of incident management.
+To avoid confusion, this document uses the separate titles of "Field Level XX."
+Field credentialing is based on members acquiring knowledge and skills in the above-listed aspects of ground search and rescue.
+Assigning members with various credentialing levels to operational assignments is at the discretion of incident management.